 Various states in the United States, including California, have implemented additional regulations relating to the environment and operation of vessels.
-The California Biofouling Management Plan requirements are as follows: developing and maintaining a Biofouling Management Plan, developing and maintaining a Biofouling Record Book, mandatory biofouling management of the vessel's wetted surfaces, mandatory biofouling management for vessels that undergo an extended residency period (e.g. remain in the same location for 45 or more days).
-All vessels calling in California waters were required to submit the "Annual Marine Invasive Reporting Form" by October 1, 2017 and should have a CA-Biofouling management plan after a vessel's first regularly scheduled out-of-water maintenance (e.g. dry dock) after January 1, 2018, or upon delivery on or after January 1, 2018.
+The California Biofouling Management Plan requires vessels to have a Biofouling Management Plan and maintain a Biofouling Record Book.
+In addition, it requires mandatory biofouling management of the vessel's wetted surfaces and mandatory biofouling management for vessels that undergo an extended residency period (e.g., remain in in the same location for 45 or more days.
+Finally, it also requires the mandatory submission of a Marine Invasive Species Program Annual Vessel Reporting Form (MISP-AVRF) by the vessel at least 24 hours in advance of the first arrival of each calendar year at a California port.
+The regulation applied to new vessels delivered after January 1, 2018, and existing vessels after the first regularly scheduled dry dock after January 1, 2018.